 HOW DEAN WRITERS CIRCLE WORKS

-In addition, we hold regular writing and novel development workshops, organise the occasional open mic event and authors’ festivals.
+In addition, we hold regular writing and novel development workshops and organise the occasional open mic event and authors’ festivals.

 FOREST LEAVES ANTHOLOGIES

-The Circle has produced five anthologies over the years, with Forest Leaves Five published last year to celebrate our fortieth anniversary.
-The anthologies celebrate our members’ work. http://deanwriterscircle.com/anthologies-2/
+The Circle has produced five anthologies over the years, with Forest Leaves Five published in 2018 to celebrate our fortieth anniversary.
+The anthologies celebrate our members’ work. https://deanwriterscircle.com/anthologies-2/

-A number of our members have won prizes for poetry, prose as well as scriptwriting and playwriting, and several are published.
-You can see their work here. http://deanwriterscircle.com/dwc-writers/
+A number of our members have won prizes for poetry, prose as well as scriptwriting and playwriting, and several are published authors.
+You can see their work here. https://deanwriterscircle.com/dwc-writers/ and celebrate recent competition wins, anthology inclusions and other publications here https://deanwriterscircle.com/dean-writers-circle-competition-winners-2020/

-Follow us on Facebook http://facebook dean writers’ circle or contact us on email email@example.com
+Follow us on Facebook at http://facebook dean writers’ circle or contact us by email [email protected]

 Dean Writers Circle is affiliated with Gloucestershire Writers Network (GWN) which keeps local writers in touch with all the local news.